 - Junctions are the most dangerous parts of the cycling and walking network.
-Improved junctions must have 'no [CLoS] critical fails and under the JAT no redscored turning movements' as per DfT's LTN 1/20 guidance. - There should be no signalised junctions without signalised pedestrian crossing arms.
+Improved junctions must have 'no [CLoS] critical fails and under the JAT no red-scored turning movements' as per DfT's LTN 1/20 guidance. - There should be no signalised junctions without signalised pedestrian crossing arms.
 The borough should work with TfL to ensure pedestrian crossing lights are installed on all arms of all suitable crossings.
-Cycle crossing lights and markings should also be considered for junctions being improved at the same time.
+Cycle crossing lights and markings should also be considered in any junction improvement programme.